-The AD7712 requires a master clock input, which may be an external TTL/CMOS compatible clock signal applied to the MCLK IN pin with the MCLK OUT pin left unconnected.
+The AD7713 requires a master clock input, which may be an external TTL/CMOS compatible clock signal applied to the MCLK IN pin with the MCLK OUT pin left unconnected.
 Alternatively, a crystal of the correct frequency can be connected between MCLK IN and MCLK OUT, in which case the clock circuit will function as a crystal controlled oscillator.
 For lower clock frequencies, a ceramic resonator may be used instead of the crystal.
 For these lower frequency oscillators, external capacitors may be required on either the ceramic resonator or on the crystal.

-The input sampling frequency, the modulator sampling frequency, the -3 dB frequency, the output update rate, and the calibration time are all directly related to the master clock frequency, f{CLK} ${IN}$.
-Reducing the master clock frequency by a factor of 2 will halve the above frequencies and update rate and will double the calibration time.
+The input sampling frequency, the modulator sampling frequency, the -3 dB frequency, output update rate, and calibration time are all directly related to the master clock frequency, $f{\rm CLK \ IN}$ .
+Reducing the master clock frequency by a factor of two will halve the above frequencies and update rate and will double the calibration time.

-The current drawn from the DV{DD} power supply is also directly related to $f{CLK\;IN}$.
-Reducing $f{CLK\;IN}$ by a factor of 2 will halve the DV{DD} current but will not affect the current drawn from the AV{DD} power supply.
+The current drawn from the $DV{DD}$ power supply is also directly related to $f{CLK IN}$ .
+Reducing $f{CLK IN}$ by a factor of two will halve the $DV{DD}$ current but will not affect the current drawn from the $AV{DD}$ power supply.